-- (a) Includes anticipated interest of \$14 million over the life of the capital leases. - (b) Based on applicable interest rates in effect end of fiscal 2018.
+(a) Includes anticipated interest of \$14 million over the life of the capital leases.

 Cash Flows from Operating Activities

 Net cash provided by operating activities increased \$29 million from fiscal 2017 primarily attributed to the settlement of interest rate hedges, improved net income before depreciation, amortization and the net impact of the Tax Act.